slbailey/retrowaves/FUTURE_ENHANCEMENTS_SYSTEM.md

 **Note:** Retrowaves is the software platform.
 Appalachia Radio is the first station instance that uses this software.

+**Architectural Constraint:** Nothing in this document may violate the THINK/DO execution model or real-time audio timing guarantees.

 ---

 ## Priority Overview